I’ve been eco-outraged for years. Science says that’s just fine.

 If you aren’t already, it’s high time to get mad about global warming and the climate crisis.
 Shout it from the rooftops to the mountaintops.
 Because, my friends, this is the only ecosystem we’ve got.

-RAGE, RAGE against the dying of the Earth!
+RAGE, RAGE against the dying of our species!

 Featured image by Luz Fuertes via unsplash.com.